hannawang09/hannawang09.github.io/_pages/about.md

 layout: about
 title: about me
 permalink: /
-subtitle: less is more
+subtitle: less is more.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p style="font-size: 13px">University of Macau, Taipa, Macau, China</p>
+    <p style="font-size: 14px">University of Macau, Taipa, Macau, China</p>

 selected_papers: false # includes a list of papers marked as "selected={true}"